apache/druid/docs/configuration/index.md

 ### Metadata storage

 These properties specify the JDBC connection and other configuration around the metadata storage.
-The only processes that connect to the metadata storage with these properties are the [Coordinator](../design/coordinator.md) and [Overlord](../design/overlord.md).
+The only services that connect to the metadata storage with these properties are the [Coordinator](../design/coordinator.md) and [Overlord](../design/overlord.md).

 |Property|Description|Default|
 |--------|-----------|-------|